hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 Logs like MailItemsAccessed is a must when investigating a compromised user.
 In the event of a breach, your security team needs all the insight they can get to validate any impact on business critical data.

-Most organizations have a gap in their logs.
 Logs like MailItemsAccessed is a must when investigating a compromised user.
 In the event of a breach, your security team needs all the insight they can get to validate any impact on business critical data.
+Unfortunately, your tenant may not be receiving

 's Office activity like Outlook is critical to understand the impact of and incident in the event of a breach.
 One useful log is the MailItemsAccessed which shows sync and bind activity for a users mailbox.
 Unfortunately, most tenants may not be ingesting these logs even with correct licensing Microsoft's Premium Audit feature enabled.